abs-tudelft/sbd/doc/manual.md

 application, and build some understanding of the scaling behaviour on a single machine.

-An example output of this system based on 10 segments would be.
+An example output of this system based on 10 segments would be:

     DateResult(2015-02-19,List((United States,1497), (Islamic State,1233), (New
     York,1058), (United Kingdom,735), (White House,723), (Los Angeles,620), (New